OlgaChern/MatrixSimulator/docs/doc_param.md

 * `-cf <num> <num> <num>` vector of length 3, defines sizes (in %) for 3 col categories
 * `-cp <num> <num> <num>` vector of length 3, defines probabilities for 3 col categories

-*Dealing with isomorphic matrices:*
+*Dealing with identical matrices:*
-* `-i <file_name>`        input file should contain information about other available matrices and will be used for a basic isomorphism check, if you have more than one matrix.
+* `-i <file_name>`        input file should contain information about other available matrices and will be used for a basic identity check, if you have more than one matrix.
 If matrix generation was successful, this file will be updated with an information about new matrix.
 * `-t <num>` number of trials to perform, in case matrix is equivalent to some existing one (info passed via -i) or if some warnings were occured